iwxfer/blog.github.io/_posts/python/2019-09-01-sending-emails.md

    print "Error: unable to send email"
 ```

-For sending content as HTML just change themessage
+- For sending HTML content, just change the message to:

 ```python
 message = """From: From Person <from@fromdomain.com>